kenogihara/mass_shooting_project/README.md

 Let's recall the main research question:

-**What characteristics should the U.S government look into when predicting the next mass shooting?
-What laws should policymakers implement to prevent future mass shootings?**
+**What characteristics should the U.S government look into when predicting the next mass shooting?**

 Previously, we saw that mass shootings caused by Asian perpetrators result in the highest average fatalities.
 We will test if this is true with permutation testing.